thBILL — Retail Risk Report

 I. Smart Contract Risk

 One audit from Zenith Audits covering the vault and bridge contracts.
 No bug bounty program.
-Nine months of live operation with no reported exploits, forced pauses, or redemption failures — clean track record, but short.
+About thirteen months of live operation with no reported exploits, forced pauses, or redemption failures — clean track record, but short.

 The vault itself uses the standard ERC-4626 pattern (the common DeFi savings-vault interface), which is well-understood.
 Theo layers a proprietary “iToken” standard on top to handle pending-assets accounting across the 4-day off-chain settlement window.
 This is the novel part — it’s not battle-tested outside Theo’s own deployment.